It was a beautiful beach stroll on the east end of Sanibel near the lighthouse.

 Sand Dollar Cookies!!!
 I’m not a good baker but my friend Tiia helped me make over one hundred of these adorable sugar cookies Thanksgiving night.
-Okay, we made life easy and sliced pre-made sugar cookie dough then decorated them with five slivered almonds- a great idea I got from Daily Vitamin Sea.
+Okay, we made life easy and sliced pre-made sugar cookie dough then decorated them with five slivered almonds.
+That’s it!

 Aren’t they so cute?
-You can have one too since I’ll be giving them out at the Captiva Holiday Village Luminary night after the parade by The Mucky Duck.
+You can have one too since I’ll be giving them out at the Captiva Holiday Village Luminary night (December 2010) after the parade.
 I’ve packed them in the freezer for safe keeping until then.
 Come by to say “Hi” and get a sand dollar cookie and a real shell!

-I haven’t had time to do a lot of shelling, but we did make it to the beach yesterday to witness this beautiful Captiva Island sunset right across the street from Tween Waters Innannual holiday lights and tree lighting festival.
+I haven’t had time to do a lot of shelling, but we did make it to the beach yesterday to witness this beautiful Captiva Island sunset.
 If you’ve never seen this spectacular event, you are in luck because I took a video.
 Yes!
 I’m in full Shellebration for the holidays!